conmar1001/hyprwhisky/README.md

 Welcome to Whisky's Hyprland configuration!

-This is a lightweight and clean Hyprland setup that builds on the default experience, with a few added features that give the environment a more comfortable work flow.
-The goal is to enhance usability without introducing unnecessary complexity, keeping the desktop both functional and visually appealing.
+This is a Nord based Hyprland config that I find somewhat visually appealing.
+I am working on a rewrite using quickshell but i'm kinda dumb so it will be a while

-*All configuration files are located in the .config directory!
-(HIDDEN!)*
+*All configuration files are located in the .config directory.*

 ## Whisky's Picks